HOME RESALE/REFINANCE INFORMATION

 Q: (Seller) I overpaid at my closing, will I get a refund if I sent in a payment to Robson AND paid again at title?

-A: Yes, any overpayments (example: Member Card balances) will be refunded.
+A: Yes, any overpayments (for example Member Card balances) will be refunded.
 It may take 30-45 days to receive all of the documents from the Title Company and process a refund check.
 Please ensure we have an updated address on file for you.

 Q: (Seller) Will I get a refund of any dues I paid in advance?